-5.1.
-St George's, University of London's aim is to deal with bullying and harassment complaints sensibly and with due respect for the confidentiality of those individuals involved.
-All employees must treat as confidential any information communicated to them in connection with a bullying and harassment complaint.
+- 5.1.
+St George's, University of London's aim is to deal with bullying, harassment and discrimination complaints sensibly and with due respect for the confidentiality of those individuals involved.
+All employees must treat as confidential any information communicated to them in connection with a bullying, harassment and discrimination complaint. - 5.2.

-5.2.
 There may be a need to disclose confidential information in circumstances where a matter is considered to involve a potential criminal action or breach of the university's duty of care and in such cases the information will be divulged only to those who need to know.